drorsoft/accessibility/docs/Level AA - Examples/Level AA.md

 ## AA Rules

+Some AA rules relay on the Level A rules only they are more strict.
+For example the contrast.

 ### Contrast
 contrast ratio of at least 4.5:1 for normal text and 3:1 for large text.

 ### Orientation
 Your content shouldn’t restrict its view and operation to a single display orientation.
 For example, if a user accesses your website on a mobile device, they shouldn’t lose access to information or functionality if they choose to view the website in portrait or landscape mode.

 [^1]: https://myaccessible.website/blog/wcaglevels/wcag-levels-a-aa-aaa-difference